warmana/cloudant-docs-fork/source/includes/api/_search.md

 In the response, a `highlights` field will be added with one subfield per field name.
 For each field, you will receive an array of fragments with the search term highlighted.

-<aside>For highlighting to work, you need to have the field stored in the index by using the `store: true` option.</aside>
+<aside class="notice" role="complementary" aria-label="storefieldinindex">For highlighting to work, you need to have the field stored in the index by using the `store: true` option.</aside>